Two Years After FBI vs Apple, Encryption Debate Remains - Slashdot

 Think about it this way: while it hard to solve a crime, it is even harder to prevent a crime.
 On top of that it is much easier to track and measure "crimes solved" versus "crimes prevented"(you can measure year over year changes but attribution is difficult), and more "crimes solved" means promotions, more funding, recognition, etc. So the motivation is there for police to focus more on solving crimes than preventing them (especially crimes that do not involve risk of injury to life and limb).
 It's no

-The case against backdoors (Score:4, Insightful)
+The case against backdoors (Score:5, Insightful)

 If you implement backdoors in your software, you can as well close shop.
 Nobody, at least no company with at least a hint of self preservation, will buy your product.
 If I cannot trust my company trade secrets to be secret from espionage because your product is insecure (and yes, a backdoor makes a product insecure BY DEFINITION), I will not use your product.